An Unforgettable 2 Days in Seville, Spain

 For a taste of sunny Andalucía, Seville combines the best of many worlds: extravagant Moorish architecture, exuberant street life and affordable, authentic Spanish tapas.
 I found the atmosphere of Seville to be incredibly picturesque, with the Giralda tower in the skyline and fiery flamenco in the streets.

-We budgeted a full 2 nights in Seville.
+We budgeted a 3 days, 2 nights in Seville.
 I think it can even be done in 1 day to see the main highlights if you’re tight on time.
-However, Seville was where I had the best tapas in Spain so I would recommend 2 or 3 if you are interested in experiencing both culture and food.
+However, Seville was where I had the best tapas in Spain so I would recommend 2 or 3 days if you are interested in experiencing Southern Spain’s food and culture.
 Here’s my post on the best Seville tapas bars and restaurants.